-Operating costs include amounts spent on technical consulting and analysis, incurred in connection with the Licenses.
+Operating costs include amounts spent on geological data acquisition and interpretation, technical consulting and analysis, incurred in connection with the Licenses.

 Compensation and consulting

 Compensation and consulting expenses represent amounts paid by the Company for services provided to the Company by certain members of management and independent service providers.